ultraleettech/currency-rates/README.md

 # CurrencyRates
 A PHP library for interacting with various currency exchange rates APIs.
 It provides a simple factory interface for constructing a wrapper for a chosen service which exposes a simple unified API for querying currency exchange rates.

+Note: this package is currently only available for Laravel applications.
+Technically, it is possible to use in other types of projects, but doing so is currently not supported, mainly for extensibility reasons.
+Non-Laravel support is currently under development and should be available shortly.

 ## Services
 Currently available:
 - [Fixer.io](http://www.fixer.io)